 EYP001 which is an orally bioavailable synthetic non-steroidal, non-bile acid FXR agonist small molecule is also developed in NASH.
 Most Key Opinion Leaders agree that FXR agonists could become the backbone of any future NASH therapies.
 It has demonstrated its efficacy in a Stelic mouse model (STAMTM) with significant positive impact on most of the NASH key parameters (Fibrosis, Steatosis, Inflammation, Ballooning, triglycerides and NAS).
-It differentiates from other FXR agonists by a better C4/FGF19 balance with a more prolonged C4 decrease and a lower peak of FGF19 expected to generate a better efficacy/tolerability profile.
+It differentiates from other FXR agonists with a potentially better C4/FGF19 balance.

 Key Opinion Leaders